June 28, 2022

 “Use it or lose it” policies are not likely to be popular with your employees, though, and have come under scrutiny with employee rights advocates (even being banned in some states).

-Unlimited PTO is generally a better option if you’re a small business and concerned about paying out huge sums of accrued leave.
+An Unlimited Vacation Policy is generally a better option if you’re a small business and concerned about paying out huge sums of accrued leave.

 Now we’ve covered all you need to know about different types of PTO, a few laws regarding paid time off, and how to calculate your employees’ PTO allowance, let’s finish with some quick tips on effectively managing your team’s time off.